 What do you need to obtain a Nepal visa?

 To obtain your visa after arriving in Nepal.
-You require these following documents:
+You require the following documents:

 - Two passport size photos

-- Visa fees which should be paid(cash).
-[Note: You cannot pay by ATM there are ATM machine around the airports]
+- Visa fees should be paid(cash).
+[Note: You cannot pay by ATM there are ATM machines around the airports]

-- You should fill the application form for visa available at airport or immigration entry points.
+- You should fill out the application form for visas available at the airport or immigration entry points.